Ashlalala/aajonusnet/md/QNA/Q&A Of February 9, 2003.md

 A: Celeste?

-Q: I had, before being like 34 pounds, I started to diet, and I started experiencing weight loss.
+Q: I had, before I gained like 34 pounds since I started the diet, and then I started experimenting with the weight loss.

 A: [unintelligible]

 Q: Originally, when I gained 34.
 But I noticed since the time that I started that, it didn't happen all of a sudden.
-I started living off the fat that was in my body. [unintelligible] Especially the last little part, I started to get down in weight.
-I started to get so stressed out and so nervous. [unintelligible] It just changed the way I, before when I was feeling like really happy, I started fighting the person I was involved with. [unintelligible] So my question was, instead of doing the weight loss, [unintelligible]
+I started living off the fat that was in my body. [unintelligible] And over time..
+Especially the last little part, I started to get down in weight.
+I started to get so stressed out and so nervous. [unintelligible] It just changed the way I, before when I was feeling like really happy, I started fighting the person I was involved with. [unintelligible] So my question was, instead of doing the weight loss, should I [unintelligible]

 A: When people are thin, I never suggest that they go on weight loss. [unintelligible] I don't care if it takes five years.